DataBiosphere/dsub/docs/providers/README.md

 Docker container.
 This means that for copying to/from Google Cloud Storage, the host environment requires the
 [Google Cloud SDK](https://cloud.google.com/sdk/docs/install) to be installed.
+For local-to-local file copying (including recursive paths), the host environment also requires `rsync` to be installed.

 #### Container runtime environment